-In New York City, the brother of an infamous Nazi war criminal is killed in a head on collision car accident.
-Shortly thereafter, members of a covert US government group called "The Division" begin to be murdered one by one.
-When the brother to one Division member sees his brother knifed to death, it is revealed that former SS dentist Szell, "the White Angel" of Auschwitz, is wrapping up loose ends to smuggle priceless diamonds from the United States.
+In New York, the brother of an infamous Nazi war criminal is killed in a head-on collision with an oil truck.
+Shortly thereafter, members of a covert U.S. government group called the Division begin being murdered one by one.
+Meanwhile, graduate student and marathon runner Thomas "Babe" Levy researches history as his father, who committed suicide after the Communist witch hunts of the McCarthy era ruined his reputation.
+When he sees his brother, one Division member, stabbed to death, it is revealed that Christian Szell, the White Angel of Auschwitz, is wrapping up loose ends to smuggle priceless diamonds from the United States.
 Written by

 Anthony Hughes <firstname.lastname@example.org>